Pennsylvania Community Living Initiative (PA CLI)

 |Stress||Frustration||Working more effectively with health care providers|

-More information on the Stanford Diabetes Self-Management Program can be found here.
+More information on the Self Management Resource Center's Diabetes Self-Management Program can be found here.

-The Diabetes Self-Management Program, an evidence-based Stanford Self-Management Program developed at Stanford University, and is supported by grant number 90CS0053-01-00 to Health Promotion Council from the U.S. Administration for Community Living, Department of Health and Human Services, Washington, D.C.
+The Self Management Resource Center Diabetes Self-Management Program, an evidence-based Self-Management Program developed and previously offered by The Stanford Patient Education Research Center at Stanford University, and is supported by grant number 90CS0053-01-00 to Health Promotion Council from the U.S. Administration for Community Living, Department of Health and Human Services, Washington, D.C.
 20201.
 Grantees undertaking projects under government sponsorship are encouraged to express freely their findings and conclusions.
 Points of view or opinions do not, therefore, necessarily represent official Administration for Community Living policy.